 Great Danes need protein as the main ingredient because this is the easiest thing for them to digest.
 No matter what type of “trends” there are for dog diet, don’t experiment.
 You can never go wrong with a mostly-protein diet.

 Besides the quality of food, the number one pet peeve I have is giving pets gluten-free diets.– Pete Lands DVM (Saint Francis Vet)

 You could also consider including a supplement of Omega 3 to their diet.
 This is great for healthy hair and skin.
 Being able to drink fresh water means your dog is able to get rid of toxins and bacteria in his body too.

 It is annoying when your Great Dane’s fur is on your furniture and clothing.
 There are things you can do to combat this.
 We’ve already discussed regular grooming but there are things you need to do in your home too.

 You can win the battle of dog hair with regular vacuuming.
-Invest in a vacuum cleaner that is good at picking up dog hair – this is usually part of its advertising as it’s a really great feature.
+Invest in a vacuum cleaner that is good at picking up dog hair.

-If you have any concerns that your Great Dane is shedding more than you would expect, consult your local vet.
-Shedding usually is no big deal unless it’s excessive and unlike them to do so.
+If you have any concerns that your Great Dane is shedding more than you would expect, consult your local veterinarian.
+Shedding is usually no big deal unless it’s excessive, but it’s unlike them to do so.

 Posts you may like:

 - Can Great Danes Swim Well?